nilsherzig/helix-markdown-preview/README.md

 - code highlight
 - GitHub markdown support
 - GitHub markdown theme
-- all files a embedded into the binary
+- templates and scripts are now embedded into the binary during the build process

 ## Things I would like to change / implement

 - Automatically start when helix opens a markdown file
 - recursive folder monitoring
-  - [ ] implement my own and add a file watcher for every `*.md` file
+  - implement my own and add a file watcher for every `*.md` file
 - scroll to last edited position
   - I don't know how to implement this since I don't know the current cursor position in helix.
 Also, since more than one place in the document can be changed since the last save, I can't just scroll to the difference between the two versions  -